hypfvieh/dbus-java/README.md

    - Fixed SASL authentication issue when running in server mode in combination with unix sockets ([#298](https://github.com/hypfvieh/dbus-java/issues/298))
    - Fixed various issues with `InterfaceCodeGenerator` ([#302](https://github.com/hypfvieh/dbus-java/issues/302), [#303](https://github.com/hypfvieh/dbus-java/issues/303), [#304], (https://github.com/hypfvieh/dbus-java/issues/304), [#306](https://github.com/hypfvieh/dbus-java/issues/306)
    - Refactoring and overhaul of `InterfaceCodeGenerator` to improve code, reduce duplications and allow easier fixing/extending
+   - Added support for interactive authorization ([#PR313](https://github.com/hypfvieh/dbus-java/issues/313)), thanks to ([unfamiliarS](https://github.com/unfamiliarS)
+   - **AI assisted improvements** (the following changes were developed with AI assistance):
+      - Added `Monitoring`/`BecomeMonitor` as a runtime mode: `DBusConnection.becomeMonitor(List<DBusMatchRule>, DBusMonitorHandler)` delivers raw copies of the bus traffic; the `EmbeddedDBusDaemon` now mirrors traffic to monitor connections (eavesdropping intentionally omitted as it is deprecated by the specification)
+      - Added automatic server-side `ObjectManager` handling: `GetManagedObjects` is answered from the exported sub-tree and `InterfacesAdded`/`InterfacesRemoved` are emitted automatically; opt out with `withManualObjectManager(true)` or export a ready-made one via `exportObjectManager(path)`
+      - Optionally emit `PropertiesChanged` automatically when a `@DBusBoundProperty` setter is invoked (`withAutoEmitPropertiesChanged(true)`, disabled by default, honours `EmitsChangedSignal`)
+      - Added the debug/diagnostic interfaces `org.freedesktop.DBus.Debug.Stats` and `org.freedesktop.DBus.Verbose`, offered only by the new opt-in `DebuggableEmbeddedDBusDaemon` (a default daemon behaves like a production reference daemon and reports `UnknownMethod`)
+      - Declared the `ActivatableServicesChanged` signal, added `ReloadConfig` to the `org.freedesktop.DBus` interface and exposed the bus properties `Features`/`Interfaces` on the embedded daemon
+      - Fixed several D-Bus match-rule issues: multiple `argN`/`argNpath` constraints are now combined with logical AND, `argNpath` parsing was corrected, the argument index range is validated (0–63) and `path_namespace` now also validates the message path
+      - Added support for address fallback: the D-Bus specification allows specifying multiple addresses when connecting, which should be tried in order until one is available or all fail.
+Previously dbus-java only used the first address and ignored the rest; now all are tried as the specification defines (`DBusConnectionBuilder.forAddresses(...)` and `;`-separated address lists)
+      - `BusAddress` now parses `;`-separated address lists (`parseAll`) and correctly decodes/encodes `%HH` escape sequences
+      - Added the `nonce-tcp` transport (16-byte nonce handshake); extended the transport SPI with a backward-compatible `ITransportProvider.getSupportedBusTypes()` so a single provider can serve several address schemes
+      - The TCP transport now honours the `family` (`ipv4`/`ipv6`) and `bind` address parameters (including `bind=*` to bind all interfaces)
+      - The unix transports now honour the listen-side address parameters `dir`, `tmpdir` and `runtime` (resolved to a concrete socket path/abstract name); introduced a shared `AbstractUnixBusAddress` base for the unix transports
+      - Fixed file-descriptor negotiation during SASL (`NEGOTIATE_UNIX_FD`/`AGREE_UNIX_FD`), including handling of servers that reject file-descriptor passing
       - Hardened message parsing against malformed or malicious wire data: unknown header field codes are now ignored instead of throwing, oversized arrays are rejected before the length is truncated by an `int` cast, and the data offset is included when validating string/signature lengths (previously an `ArrayIndexOutOfBoundsException`/`StringIndexOutOfBoundsException` could tear down the connection)
       - Enforce an actual recursion-depth limit when converting wire types to Java types in `Marshalling` (the previous check accidentally used the type count instead of the nesting depth)
+      - Validate the received `UNIX_FDS` count against the actual number of descriptors, bounds-check file-descriptor indices and guard against excessively nested variants/containers during value extraction
       - Remove the empty match-rule queue when `AddMatch` fails, so a later `addSigHandler` re-sends `AddMatch` instead of silently never subscribing
       - Disconnect the connection on an unexpected `RuntimeException` in the incoming-message thread instead of spinning in a busy-loop / flooding the log (`DBusException` still logs and continues)
       - Notify and clean up pending async callbacks (`CallbackHandler`) on disconnect instead of leaking them
       - Added a read-timeout watchdog for the SASL handshake to prevent connections from hanging indefinitely (e.g. Slowloris-style stalls over TCP)
       - Fixed `disconnect()` stalling for the whole receiving-service shutdown timeout when called from within a signal handler
       - Use constant-time comparison for `DBUS_COOKIE_SHA1` hash verification
       - Fixed possible `ArrayIndexOutOfBoundsException` when parsing malformed cookie lines during SASL auth
       - Bounded the pending-error queue to avoid unbounded memory growth for unhandled errors
       - Clean up sender/receiver executor services when the connection fails to establish
-   - Added support for interactive authorization ([#PR313](https://github.com/hypfvieh/dbus-java/issues/313)), thanks to ([unfamiliarS](https://github.com/unfamiliarS)
-   - Added interfaces `org.freedesktop.DBus.Verbose` and `org.freedesktop.DBus.Debug.Stats`
-   - Added support for address fallback.
-DBus Specification allow specifying of multiple addresses when connecting.
-These addresses should be tried in the given order until one is available or all fail.
-Previously dbus-java only used the first address, ignoring all others.
-This behavior is now fixed and behaves like the specification defines it
-   - Improved tests
+      - Reworked and corrected the project documentation under `src/site` (types, quickstart, properties, signals, code generation, new landing page) and documented intentionally unsupported transports (`unixexec`, `launchd`, `autolaunch`)
+      - Improved and hardened the test suite (event-driven waits instead of fixed sleeps, safer test teardown and additional coverage for the features above)

 ##### Changes in 5.2.0 (2025-12-21):
    - removed properties from dbus-java.version which causes issues with reproducable builds ([PR#279](https://github.com/hypfvieh/dbus-java/issues/279))